qpbp/blog/_posts/2016-08-29-bot-without-programming.md

 ![Gallery card](/assets/images/bot-without-programming/gallery-card.png "Gallery card")

-But what if people want to see the other offers by areas?
+But, what if people want to see the other offers by areas?
 It's time for the second block.
-And yeah, give them some text.
+And yeah, need to give them some text.
 Using "Add button", add the "Europe", "Canada", "USA" buttons to the second block.
 So:

 ![Areas Navigation](/assets/images/bot-without-programming/areas-navigation.png "Areas Navigation")

 To use areas navigation, we need to create 3 buttons (areas) to their blocks.
-Then, create another group calling "Areas".
-It's better to not have all in a heap.
-And now I will explain, how we start to get the information about tickets.
-I will demonstrate it in one example with description step by step:
+Then, create another group called "Areas".
+It's better to not keep all in a heap.
+And now I will explain, how we start get the information about tickets.
+I will demonstrate it in one example with description, step by step:

-1. Creating "Europe" block and choose the "Plugins":
+1. Create "Europe" block and choose the "Plugins":
 ![Creating Europe Block](/assets/images/bot-without-programming/creating-europe-block.png "Creating Europe Block")

 2. Choose "RSS import" plugin: